LMunday98/3CB107-Assessment-Ai_CNN/README.md

 ## Installation

-1. Download the Hands dataset from 'https://drive.google.com/open?id=1KcMYcNJgtK1zZvfl_9sTqnyBUTri2aP2' and unzip the folder into the '/project' directory.
+1. Download the Hands dataset from 'https://drive.google.com/open?id=1KcMYcNJgtK1zZvfl_9sTqnyBUTri2aP2' and unzip the folder into the '/project' directory, as shown in the project structure below.

 2. Run the 'create_dataset.ipynb' file to parse the dataset into an 80-20 split between training and validation.